dwmcrobb/mcloc/README.md

  */
 ```

 I'm not maligning these other tools.
-I'm simply pointing out that some languages
+I'm simply pointing out that
-have valid language syntax that can send our tools into the weeds.
+some languages have valid language syntax that can send our tools into
+the weeds.
 Be aware.
-I'm quite certain there are many cases where mcloc makes egregious mistakes, and
+I'm quite certain there are many cases where
-I just haven't seen them yet since my usage is limited to my own code.
-But I will
+mcloc makes egregious mistakes, and I just haven't seen them yet since
+my usage is limited to my own code.
+But I will say that
-say that philosophically, I'm not very interested in "fast!" if I can't trust the
+philosophically, I'm not very interested in "fast!" if I can't trust
-tool on _my_ code.
-If you report problems, I'll do my best to address them even
+the tool on _my_ code.
+If you report problems, I'll do my best to
-if it means being a bit slower.
+address them even if it means being a bit slower.

-### Doesn't handle many Rust comments properly
-I currently don't correctly handle Rust comments, since I use the C++ scanner
-on Rust files.
-This is fundamentally flawed for a lot of Rust source... it will
-do the wrong thing for nested comments.

 ### Many languages largely untested
-since I don't work in very many of the languages I claim to support, I don't have
+Since I don't work in very many of the languages I claim to support, I
-tests for them at the moment and I'm sure that there are problems I don't know about.
+don't have tests for them at the moment and I'm sure that there are
+problems I don't know about.

 ### No automatic language detection
 Mapping a file to a scanner is done via filename extensions (or